AnaPaulaLabGO/Testing/README.md

 test2....testestetestestetsteetse
 Thrusday is today
 Tomorrow friday
-And then Saturday and Sunday
+And then Saturday and Sunday3
+and again and again